stanfordjournalism/padj-code/docs/python/README.md

 # Python Intro

-> Our Python learning resources have migrated to the [Stanford Data Journalism Notebooks GitHub repository](https://github.com/stanfordjournalism/data-journalism-notebooks) repository.
+> Our Python learning resources have migrated to the [Stanford Data Journalism Notebooks GitHub repository](https://github.com/stanfordjournalism/data-journalism-notebooks).

 Please visit that repo and use the associated GitHub Pages site or GitHub Codespaces to work with the notebooks.